javadevelopr/borderAnalysis/README.md

 first step were sorted in descending order (as required).
 It was then straightforward to calculate a running monthly average using the ff procedure:
 - Read each row of results
-- for each row, find all the other rows in the result set with the same border and measure by searching forward in the result set, since the result set is already sorted in descending order ( and using Python's nice filter() function)
+- for each row, find all the other rows in the result set with the same border and measure and same Year by searching forward in the result set, since the result set is already sorted in descending order ( and using Python's nice filter() function)
 - Sum up the rows obtained from step 2 and take the average